butternetwork/docs/omnichain-messaging/Omnichain-Type/message-ton.md

 ### Execute on Ton Network

-On ton network, will send an `execute` message to the target contract.
+On ton network, will send an `mapo_execute(0xa5b6af5b)` message to the target contract.

 ```
 begin_cell()